Tommy-Raven/SSWG-mvm1.0/README.md

 # Overview

-**Grimoire v4.5** is a **meta-educational AI system** designed to automatically create, evaluate, and evolve **instructional workflows**.
+**Recursive_Grimoire_ v1.13.0** is a **meta-educational AI system** that conjures, evaluates, and evolves **instructional workflows** automatically.
-It acts as both a *teacher* and a *scribe*, transforming user-defined purposes into self-contained learning frameworks that humans or AI systems can follow.
+It functions both as a *teacher* and a *scribe*, translating user intent into self-contained learning frameworks that recursively generate new instructions for humans or AI agents.

-Each workflow functions as a **spell of knowledge**—a structured incantation of tasks, dependencies, and logic sequences—capable of recursively generating new forms of instruction.
+Each workflow is a **spell of knowledge**, structured with tasks, dependencies, and logic sequences, capable of **recursive self-expansion**.

 ---